elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 @@handlerhealth_check
 ```

-And let's wire up our route to use this handler.
+Let's wire up our route to use this handler.
 There are a few parts to the route.
 We can see that it has a path of `/health_check`, and that it uses an Axum helper function `get` to wrap our `health_check` handler.
-Axum provides a numer of these helpers, in particular there is one for each of the HTTP methods.
+Axum provides a number of these helpers, in particular there is one for each of the HTTP methods.

 ```rust
 // @?applicationrouter.file